DENON AVR-4306 RECEIVER HISTORY and USE |

 BURR-BROWN DACS

-Burr-Brown of Arizona and Denon became synonymous
+Burr-Brown of Arizona and Denon were synonymous

 during this period.
-Burr-Brown has manufactured a variety of DACs since the 1980s which were legend in the audiophile community.
+Burr-Brown had manufactured a variety of DACs since the 1980s which were legend in the audiophile community.
 Known for their high sound quality, low distortion and excellent specs they gave a stamp of quality to any digital equipment containing them.
 In 2000 Burr-Brown was sold to Texas Instruments (Dallas).
-The 4306 is said to use BB PCM1791A chips while the modern-day Denon receivers boast 24-bit/192-kHz D/A converters made by AKM (Asahi Kasei Microdevices, Tokyo).
+The 4306 is said to use BB PCM1791A chips while modern-day Denon receivers boast 24-bit/192-kHz D/A converters made by AKM (Asahi Kasei Microdevices, Tokyo).
 AKM products are high quality but their use reveals a shift away from the American DACS that Denon built their name on. |

 THE MICROPHONES Two microphones were available for Denon receivers during this period: the DM-S205 and 305.
 Both look identical but the 305 has a metal shell while the 205 is all plastic.
 The 205 came with the AVR4306.
 The 305 came with the 5805, 3805, 2805 and 4806.
 It has been said that both have the same specs.
 But in a Denon white paper from 2006 called "Audyssey/Multiext" it states: "Denon offers 2 different models of microphones.
 The DM-S305 (AVR-5805/4806) and DM-S205 (all other AVRs featuring Auto Setup and/or Room EQ) microphones have different calibration curves and are NOT interchangeable."
 CONCLUSION: Denon produced both mics from 2004 to 2006 and switched to a funnel-shaped DMA-409 in 2007.
 Its been suggested that Denon created the 205 to save money.
 However for Denon release both at the same time and state in print that they are not interchangable seems pretty clear cut.
 The 205 is the mic to use with the AVR-4306. |